SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_diagnostic_procedures/SLNetClientTest_inspecting_active_replication_buffers.md

 When a replication buffer saves files to disk, those files are located in `C:\Skyline DataMiner\System Cache\SLNet` and are named "ReplicationBuffer_clienthostname_ip_dmaid_eid_objectid.bin".

 Prior to DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7, ReplicationBuffer files include a unique hash in their filenames.
-From DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7 onwards<!--RN 39428-->, these files do not include a unique hash in their filenames, and there is only one file per replicated element.
+From DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7 onwards<!--RN 39428-->, these files do not include a unique hash in their filenames.
+As a result there is only one file per replicated element.
 Old ReplicatonBuffer files will remain in the SLNet folder, but the new changes prevent further growth.

 - If this data is no longer needed, delete the files manually.